After you take a tour or visit Africa, please share your experience and give your advice to new adventurers.

 “My second attempt & second success to Kilimanjaro” by Jokela / Sweden.

 On Jan/16 and Jan/17, our guide John & his team from East Africa Travel made my trek fun and comfortable once again.
 I promised I would return.
 My next goal will be the Umbwe route!
 Advise: take spare clothes because you will get very dusty and want to change when you’re done for the day.
 Also renting the toilet was the best $150 I have ever spent.

-Our hydration hoses froze on summit night despite our best efforts.
-Be prepared with an insulated bottle (although the guides also shared theirs with us).
-A little headache and nausea medicine before problems arose made the summit night more enjoyable.
+Advise: our hydration hoses froze on summit night despite our best efforts, so be prepared with an insulated bottle (although the guides shared theirs with us).
+Consider taking medication beforehand, your climb will be more enjoyable.

 Traveling with Children:

 Always get your guide’s phone number – you never know when you’ll need to speak with someone in the middle of the night.